In an ideal world, everyone we encounter is pleasant, kind, and just plain wonderful to be around…

 Unfortunately for us, the reality of the world we live in is not quite that way.
 In fact, I’m willing to bet that you’ve had at least one difficult person you had to deal with in the past or perhaps you’re currently dealing with some of these negative people.

-Either way, it is more than likely that you will encounter at least a handful or more of similar characters through out your lifetime.
+Either way, it’s more than likely that you will encounter at least a handful or more of similar characters through out your lifetime.

-Oprah was once quoted saying “Surround yourself only with people who will lift you higher”, despite the fact that I am a big fan of Oprah and her wisdom, i often think to myself that this is definitely harder said than done.
+Oprah was once quoted saying “Surround yourself only with people who will lift you higher”, despite the fact that I’m a huge fan of Oprah and her wisdom, I often think to myself that this is definitely harder said than done.

-There are just some less than stellar people that we simply can not cut out of our lives, be it temporarily like our clients, bosses, colleagues or eternally, such as your family members.
+There are just some less than stellar people that we simply can’t cut out of our lives, be it temporarily like our clients, bosses, colleagues or eternally, such as your family members or relatives.

-When we encounter a negative person, most of us have a tendency to immediately direct negative feelings towards him or her.
-We find ourselves blaming that particular person for causing us aggravation, despair, grief etc. for their actions towards us.
+When we encounter a negative person, most of us have a tendency to immediately direct negative feelings back towards them.
+We’d find ourselves blaming that particular person for causing us aggravation, despair, grief etc. for their actions towards us.

 We would even judge and label them as our “enemy” or “foe” and vow to seek revenge.
-What we don’t realize is that through these actions, we are encouraging this person to perpetuate his or her behavior because we are giving in to the emotion that he or she is seeking in us.
+What we don’t realize is that through these actions, we are actually encouraging this person to perpetuate their behavior because we are giving in to the emotion that they are seeking in us.

-I believe that those who intentionally behaves badly and attack others, in other words those who are downright mean, are those who are hurting miserably from their lack of love and as we all know, misery loves company.
+I believe that people who intentionally behave badly and attack others for no reason (those who are downright mean!) , are those who are hurting miserably from lack of love.
+And as we all know, misery loves company.

-Negative people expect us to reciprocate their bad behavior and when we do, it is as if we attempt to put out fire with fire and as a result create an even bigger fire.
+Negative people expect us to reciprocate their bad behavior and when we do, it is as if we’re attempting to put out fire with fire and as a result create an even bigger fire.

 If the negative situation perpetuate over a long period of time, not only would we find ourselves giving into their negative energy, we may end up becoming just like them in the process.